vstadnytskyi/intel-realsense-devices/docs/source/configuration_file.rst

-* Defualt values
+* Default values

 - The buffer length will be set to 10 for images and 10000 for IMU data.
-- Accel default fps set to 200, Gyro defualt fps set to 400
+- Accel default fps set to 200, Gyro default fps set to 400